 Factory made metallic products with coatings, such as carbon steel pipes, tanks or tank panels coated with recognised materials, used for the transport and storage of water, are considered under the full requirements of the relevant regulations.
 Details of how to get approval can be found in Advice Sheet 5 (Approval of products made from recognised materials & from metals).

 Where water is abstracted and commences its processing to be made into drinking water is the point at which regulation 31 normally becomes applicable and products/substances that come to contact with that water from that point onwards must be only those permitted under regulation 31 (i.e. regulation 31(3) or regulation 31(4)).
-This typically includes river/reservoir abstraction products, abstraction from boreholes (well casings and rising main, see section 8), pumps, weirs, screens, etc.
+This typically includes river/reservoir abstraction products, abstraction from boreholes (well casings and rising main, see last section below), pumps, weirs, screens, etc.

 Products/substances which come into contact with the raw water that has commenced on its abstraction for subsequent preparation and distribution as drinking water should satisfy the requirements of regulation 31.